EasyAbp/EasyAbpGuide/Module-Review-Standard.md

 ## Domain Project

-* Repositories outside of current module should not be used.
 * All the repository query methods should have `CancellationToken cancellationToken = default` param.
 * If the Todo entity has relationships, all the custom repository query methods should have `bool includeDetails` param, the default value for get list methods is `false` and for get/find methods is `false`.